ankabaena/ankabaena/README.md

 ### Hi there!

 I am Anke and I am currently learning Python.
-I follow an online "100-days-of-code"-course and am using GitHub to organize and to share my solutions to the coding exercises.
+I follow an online "100-days-of-code"-course and am using GitHub to organize and share my solutions to the coding exercises.

+I am also working on a little math training program for my daughter so that she can practice her multiplication tables: "Mathetrainer".
+Partly in German.